Harvard Aviation Field: Historical use

-In 1915, after the lease expired with the Harvard Aeronautical Society, the New Haven Railroad rented the former Harvard Aviation Field to Harry M. Jones, who used the site to provide flight instruction.
-W. Starling Burgess also made occasional use of the former Harvard Aviation Field around this time for flight testing purposes and to provide flight instruction to buyers of his company's aircraft.

-In 1916, Sturtevant Aeroplane Company of Hyde Park in Boston took over the former Harvard Aviation Field for flight testing and flight instruction purposes.
+After the Harvard's lease expired in 1915, flight testing and instruction continued as the New Haven Railroad rented the airfield to Harry M. Jones who used the site to provide flight instruction.
+W. Starling Burgess also made occasional use of the airfield for flight testing purposes and to provide flight instruction to buyers of his company's aircraft.
+In 1916, Sturtevant Aeroplane Company of Hyde Park in Boston took over the airfield briefly.
 The Sturtevant Company, which later in 1945 became part of Westinghouse, was the first builder of airplane engines in Massachusetts, the first to produce all-metal fuselage planes for the US Navy and Army, and the only large scale aircraft manufacturer in the Boston area.
+The area then became part of the US Navy aviation operations from 1917 to 1953, then part of commercial development plans until partly preserved for the public today as Squantum Point Park in 2001.